Neutral Corner - February 2006

 Northeast Regional Update

-If you are interested in attending a Basic Panel Member training program, please contact Carmen Sanchez at (212) 858-4365.
+If you are interested in attending a Basic Panel Member Training program in any of these cities, please contact Cheree White at (212) 858-4063, or by email.

 Mid-Atlantic Regional Update

-During the next two months, the Mid-Atlantic Regional Office will be conducting in-person Basic Panel Member training programs in these cities on the following dates:
+During the next three months, the Mid-Atlantic Regional Office will conduct in-person Basic Panel Member Training programs in these cities on the following dates:

-If you are interested in attending a Basic Panel Member training program, please contact Karen Carter at (202) 728-8327.
+If you are interested in attending a Basic Panel Member Training program in any of these cities, please contact Karen Carter at (202) 728-8327, or by email.

 Southeast Regional Update